jiheon788/polisync-client/README.md

 ![Generating meeting summary](./docs/diagram-4-reference.svg)

-1. User refers to a specific keyword
+1. User refers to a specific keyword (expert systems)
 2. The Client App recognizes this keyword, extracts it, and sends a GET request to the National Assembly API.
 3. The National Assembly API sends a response, and users can check this information.
 4. Infinite scrolling allows the Client App to send additional GET requests, while the National Assembly API sends additional responses.